Public Policy & Special Litigation

 LFC works to educate the community on legislation affecting our clients.
 Our efforts in this area often involve meeting with legislators and their staff, researching and drafting memoranda, and coordinating with other advocacy groups to present jointly held positions on how proposed legislation would impact our clients.
 Successful passage of a bill is often the result of a multi-year education effort, as legislation is rarely passed in the first year of introduction.

-LFC worked with the legislature and advocacy groups on the drafting and passage of legislation that made broad changes to the laws affecting children in foster care—including mandating court hearings every six months rather than every 12 or 18 months, extending family court jurisdiction to age 21 for youth voluntarily placed in foster care, and streamlining procedures for terminating parental rights in appropriate cases.
+LFC worked with the legislature and advocacy groups to draft and pass legislation that made broad changes to the foster care system—including mandating court hearings every six months rather than every 12 or 18 months, extending family court jurisdiction to age 21 for youth voluntarily placed in foster care, and streamlining procedures for terminating parental rights in appropriate cases.

-The New York State legislature recently enacted legislation (supported by LFC) that protects the rights of destitute minors who enter foster care, ensuring them legal representation. (“Destitute minors” are youth, many of whom are immigrants, without identified caregivers.)
+LFC supported legislation that was enacted by the New York State legislature to protect the rights of destitute minors who enter foster care, guaranteeing them legal representation. (“Destitute minors” are youth, many of whom are immigrants, without identified caregivers.)
 Unfortunately, however, the legislation made no provision for identifying destitute minors already in foster care.
 LFC has successfully negotiated with the Administration for Children’s Services to ensure that they identify all such youth and file their cases before a Judge of the Family Court with notice to LFC, so that we may be assigned as the child’s counsel.

 Safety Net for Older Youth: